ryanxfz/Travel-Website-2025/README.md

 - Click "Import" to add all API endpoints to your Postman workspace

 ## Support
-Should any issues arise (e.g., problems with API keys), please open an issue or contact the maintainer (me) directly via email.
+Should any issues arise (e.g., problems with API keys), please open an issue or contact the maintainer (me) directly.